 First day email will be worth 25 points.

-the time and date this is due.
-Later than due date receive only partial credit.
+and date this is due.
+Later than due date receives only partial credit.

-the class website.
-Pay particular attention to the pages on attendance imperative, procrastination proclamation, and
+Pay particular attention to the pages on attendance imperative, procrastination proclamation, and carefully note calendar.

 This is a calendar for the entire school year. (any changes are due to administrative changes over which your teacher

 has no control.
 Calendar was up to date on information provided at time of publishing this website for the 2014-2015

 school year.
 Standardized testing dates are not yet released by district and other possible dates unavailable, not

 possible to be reflected on our class calendar yet)